DonGateley/UWW/README.md

 I can see their use, for example, with blockchain or other crypto technologies where consistency, reliability and utility of meaning is important.

 Canonical phase space transformations (Hamiltonian) between universal phase space points can be thought of or applied as services if you have common coin and a common map.
 That can't be a burdensome process though.
 Transform decompositions and optimizations must abound.
-Smartphones (and other systems) should have a Cain1 = Cain() system call that returns an immutable token, type CAIN, in Cain1 for an event representing the current approximate position of the device in Cain Space, or the Cainiverse.
-Instantiations of type CAINXFORM can hold any canonical phase space transformation and they can be composed as CainCompose(CainXform1, CainXform2,...).
-They can be applied as CainXform(Cain1) where Cain1 is type CAIN and the return is of type CAIN.
+Smartphones (and other systems) should have a Cain1 = CainEvent(CainXform1) system call that returns an immutable token, type CAINEVENT, in Cain1 for an event representing a transformation of the current approximate coordinate of the device in Cain space.
+A CAINEVENT and a CAIN are the same object except that a CAIN cannot be made into a CAINEVENT, CAINEVENTS are immutable and are the same as a measurement.

+Instantiations of type CAINXFORM can hold any standard canonical phase space transformation and they can be composed as

+CainXform3 = CainCompose(CainXform1, CainXform2,...)

+Cain2 = CainXform(Cain1, CainXform1) applies CainXform1 to Cain1 where Cain1 is type CAIN or CAINEVENT and the return is of type CAIN.

 Functions are the usual Hamiltonian ones and obey Hamilton's Principle.

-CainXform2 = CainDot(CainXform2) is the time derivative of the transform CainXform2
+CainXform2 = CainXform1.CainDot is the time derivative of the transform CainXform1

-CainXform2 = CainDotProd(CainXform1, CainXform2) has the ususal meaning.
+CainXform3 = CainXform1.CainDotProd(CainXform2) has the ususal dot product meaning.

-CainXform2 = CainPosition(CainXform1) transform representing the position in phase space.

-CainXform2 = CainMomentum(CainXform1) transform representing the momentum in phase space.

-CainPosition1 = CainXform(Cain1, CainPosition(CainXform1)) is instantaneous position of Cain1 transformed by CainXform1 in Cain space.
+DATA = CainXform1.CainPosition is instantaneous Minkowski position of token Cain1 transformed by CainXform1 in Cain space.

-CainMomentum1 = CainXform(Cain1, CainMomentum(CainXform1) is instantaneous momentum of Cain1 transformed by CainXform1 in Cain space.
+DATA = CainXform1.CainMomentum is instantaneous Minkowski momentum of token Cain1 transformed by CainXform1 in Cain space.

-CainXform3 = CainPoissonBracket(CainXform1, CainXform2) has the usual definition of Poisson Bracket.
+CainXform2 = CainXform1.CainPoissonBracket(CainXform2) has the usual definition of Poisson Bracket.

+I need help with this set of member functions particularly with regards to what canonical set of tranformations should be admitted and how they should be represented, created, and edited.
+The heart of the matter.
+Anyone?

+A JavaScript first implementation would be best.
+Of course the Web and and there is almost no device where a JavaScript environment isn't available.
+Need a tidy interpreter ans/or simple IDE to develop it.

 A CAIN can be used as a hypertext link that actually takes you somewhere in the space.
 Information can be associated with it or not.
 (Where is that stored?
 Let it be always local.
 No such burden should be placed on the infrastructure.)
 The associated information can be, among othr things, the hypertext of a standard web site.
 It is totally private until shared in some fashion which could be point to point.
 Architecture needed here.
 No authorities of any kind allowed.